 Recycling containers must be provided by the property owner.
 The containers must be (1) clearly identified as being recycling containers; (2) display a written or pictorial list of recyclable materials that can be deposited in the container; (3) be emptied on a regular basis; and (4) be maintained free from odor.

-Any owner governed by the law must provide in the common areas one or more permanent and legible signs notifying persons that source-separated recycling is required under Chapter 11-5 of the Municipal Code of Chicago.
+Landlords must provide in the common areas one or more permanent and legible signs notifying persons that source-separated recycling is required under Chapter 11-5 of the Municipal Code of Chicago.
 In addition, the signs required to be posted shall list the materials that are required to be source separated and shall describe the collection procedures for the materials.

 - Flyers containing the following minimum information: (1) the types of materials required to be recycled; (2) the types of materials that cannot be deposited in a recycling container; (3) instructions on how to prepare materials for recycling; (4) the location of all of the building’s recycling containers whether inside or outside of the building; (5) the name of the private hauler service and the hauler’s collection schedule; (6) the name and phone number of a contact person authorized to provide information and answer questions about the recycling program; and (7) any other requirements that may be imposed by the Commissioner of the Department of Streets and Sanitation.